-Mobile teams: Our mobile teams set up daily clinics to administer walk-in vaccine appointments at public places such as worksites (e.g., janitorial & custodial services, food & agriculture, garment manufacturing), senior housing and recreational centers, metro stations, grocery stores, retail establishments, parks, swap meets, libraries, other public and gathering places, educational settings, faith-based organizations, community-based organizations, and service providers for people experiencing homelessness.
-Our dedicated mobile vaccination team responds to requests from community members to meet them where they are to increase access, provide onsite education, and address misinformation for those who are vaccine-hesitant, including Black/African American communities.
-Hundreds of our mobile vaccination teams persist in their efforts to vaccinate in neighborhoods where unvaccinated Black/African American people live and work.
-In total, as of April 2022, our mobile teams have administered more than 921,000 vaccines, at least 13% (>120,351 doses) of which have been administered in LA County cities/communities whose populations are comprised of at least 10% Black/African American residents such as Altadena, Bellflower, Carson, Compton, Gardena, Hawthorne, Inglewood, Lancaster, Palmdale, Paramount, and Signal Hill.
+Mobile teams: Our mobile teams set up daily clinics to administer walk-in vaccine appointments at public places such as worksites (e.g., janitorial & custodial services, food & agriculture, garment manufacturing), senior housing and recreational centers, metro stations, grocery stores, retail establishments, parks, swap meets, libraries, educational settings, faith-based organizations, community-based organizations, and service providers for people experiencing homelessness.
+Our dedicated mobile vaccination team responds to requests from community members to meet them where they are to increase access, provide onsite education, and address misinformation for those who lack confidence in the vaccine, including Latino/x communities.
+Hundreds of our mobile vaccination teams persist in their efforts to vaccinate in neighborhoods where unvaccinated Latino/x people live and work.

-Visits to homebound individuals: Alongside the Public Health Mobile Vaccine Team, Public Health currently partners with six external mobile providers and one internal Public Health provider team to reach homebound residents who are at elevated risk of severe COVID-19 illness and are not able to travel to a vaccine site.
-Homebound residents, their caregivers, service providers, or friends refer homebound patients to the Public Health Vaccine Call Center and efforts are made to fulfill the request no later than two weeks from the date of referral.
-As of March 2022, nearly 10,000 residents considered homebound were vaccinated, with an estimated 10,000-15,000 eligible residents across LA County.
-As of May 2, 2022, at least 13.4% of vaccines administered to homebound clients were given to Black/African American individuals.
+Visits to homebound individuals: Alongside the Public Health Mobile Vaccine Team, throughout the pandemic Public Health partnered with six external mobile providers and one internal Public Health provider team to reach homebound residents at elevated risk of severe COVID-19 illness and unable to travel to a vaccine site.
+Homebound residents, their caregivers, service providers, or friends, refer homebound patients to the Public Health Vaccine Call Center and efforts are made to fulfill the request no later than two weeks from the date of referral.
+As of October 2022, nearly 11,300 residents considered homebound have been vaccinated, with an estimated 10,000-15,000 eligible residents across LA County.
+As of October 12, 2022, at least 20% of vaccines administered to homebound clients were administered to Latino/x individuals.
 During visits, clinicians offer vaccines to both the homebound resident and any others in the household eligible for vaccination.
-Public Health has contacted more than 1,000 social service agencies that work with seniors or the homebound and provided them with information on how to request homebound services for their clients.
-Efforts to increase the number of health plans providing outreach and vaccines to homebound individuals are currently underway.
+Public Health has contacted more than 1,000 social service agencies including hospice agencies, home health agencies, senior centers, regional centers, local Area Agencies on Aging, Los Angeles Alliance for Community Health & Aging, the In-Home Support Services (IHSS) Program, multi-purpose senior services programs, home meal delivery programs, residential care facilities, Partners in Care Foundation, and the National Asian Pacific Center on Aging (NAPCA) to provide them with information on how to request homebound services for their clients.

-Door-to-door services: It has been vital to meet community members where they are to eliminate barriers and help boost vaccination rates, especially among Black/African American residents in highly impacted communities.
+Door-to-door services: It has been vital to meet community members where they are to eliminate barriers and help boost vaccination rates, especially among Latino/x residents in highly impacted communities.
 Over time, staff at Public Health vaccination sites have seen sharp declines in the overall number of people getting vaccinated, despite having the staff and resources to provide vaccinations.
-In response to this exact scenario, staff at Ted Watkins Memorial Park in Watts decided to pilot test door-to-door vaccine outreach.
-They mobilized community health workers and clinical providers to focus on the neighborhoods surrounding the vaccination site in South Los Angeles to provide information and help answer questions about the COVID-19 vaccine.
-After conducting direct outreach to residents within the surrounding area of Ted Watkins Memorial Park, staff saw an exponential increase in people visiting the site to get their COVID-19 vaccination.
+Our Community Health Workers have worked tirelessly to inform residents, from leaving door hangers at their homes, to informing neighbors that a pop-up vaccination site is coming to their local park.
 This type of outreach has helped build relationships and trust among residents with traumatic experiences accessing the healthcare system.
-As a result of the success of this pilot outreach project, the program has been expanded to all the Public Health vaccination sites with staff also providing in-home vaccinations, if needed.